Freva python module#

 Index and add user output data to the databrowser.

-This method can be used to update the databrowser for existing user data
+This method can be used to update the databrowser for existing user data.

 Parameters: